3 FAM 3600

 (Applies to Foreign Service and Civil Service Employees)

-Each eligible employee who wishes to participate in the FEHB Program must decide which FEHB plan is best suited for the employee and their dependents within the designated time limit set by OPM.
+Each eligible employee who wishes to participate in the FEHB Program must decide which FEHB plan is best suited for the employee and their dependents within the time limit set by OPM.
 Individual health plan brochures and FEHB comparison charts can be viewed on the OPM website.
 The HR Service Center, bureau HR specialists, and post management officers are prohibited from recommending or showing favoritism toward a particular FEHB plan or in any way trying to influence an employee’s final selection of an FEHB plan that best meets their needs.

 3 FAM 3615 types of enrollment AND ELIGIBILITY TO ENROLL OR CHANGE ENROLLMENT